ShiChen28/HP-MIA/README.md

 The core of the code for HP-MIA.
 This project provides the functions for calculating the memberships scores (Compute_score.py) as well as the architecture of the neural network models used for testing (models.py).

+If there is anything you would like to discuss, please contact shichen2001x@gmail.com.

 # HP-MIA

 HP-MIA: A novel membership inference attack scheme for high membership prediction precision